 07:45 | 23/07/2024

-Based on Clause 1, Article 4 of Circular 24/2022/TT-BLDTBXH, which stipulates the levels of in-kind compensation for workers in hazardous and toxic environments as follows:
+Based on Clause 1, Article 4 of Circular 24/2022/TT-BLDTBXH, the levels of in-kind allowance for employees in hazardous and toxic environments as follows:

-1. In-kind compensation is calculated on a daily basis and is evaluated in monetary terms according to the following levels:
+1. In-kind allowance is calculated on a daily basis and is evaluated in monetary terms according to the following levels:

 a) Level 1: 13,000 VND;